Professional Scrum Master (PSM) Overview

-There is an in-depth look into the responsibilities and activities of a Professional Scrum Master, hence exercises to practice these techniques.
+There is an in-depth look into the responsibilities and activities of a Professional Scrum Master, with exercises to practice these techniques.

 Coaching is a key part of the Scrum Master role.
-Hence, delegates use active listening and open questions to reveal problems and they coach individuals and teams to make a plan to resolve them.
-Consequently, we present a simple coaching framework and apply it in an exercise that puts theory into practice.
+Delegates use active listening and open questions to reveal problems and they coach individuals and teams to make a plan to resolve them.
+We present a simple coaching framework and apply it in an exercise that puts theory into practice.

 - Increasing team effectiveness as a result of better collaboration, technology, quality.